juftin/camply/README.md

 This version runs until found a match is found.
 It also sends a notification via `pushover`.
 Alternate notification methods are `email` and `silent` (default).

+Important Note: When camply is told to run `--continuous` and it finds matching sites on the first try, it just logs the campsites quietly.
+To bypass this behavior and send notifications, pass the `--notify-first-try` argument

 ```text
 camply campsites \
     --rec-area-id 2725 \